asarudick/chat-service/README.md

 - node
 - git
+- bower
 - Access to a Redis node.
+(Installing Redis and running `redis-server` would be sufficient.)

 # Build